alaq/stops-expo/README.md

-Stops is an iOS and Android app that let's you choose a destination and notifies when you've trax
+Stops is an iOS and Android app that let's you choose a destination and notifies when you've reached it.
+The app uses geofen

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).